Private Cooking Lessons

-Lessons take place in your home kitchen, and we will work together in the actual space where you will be cooking on your own.
-I really love teaching this way—rather than in a cooking school—because it places you in the exact space that you will be cooking on your own.
-Compare that to the artificially easy environment of a cooking school that you visit once to complete a recipe with prepared ingredients, assistant chefs, and state-of-the-art equipment.
-I learned how to cook in some tiny/terrible apartment kitchens, and I discovered early on that you can make great food without the best space or equipment.
-It’s the knowledge and skill that carry you to greatness.
+Lessons take place in your home kitchen, and we will work together in the actual space where your student will be cooking day-to-day.
+I learned how to cook in some tiny/terrible apartment kitchens, and I discovered early on that you can do amazing things without the best space or equipment.
+It’s the knowledge and skill that produce great food, not the kitchen.

-Once you have registered, I will email you a link to my calendar so you can choose your preferred times.
+Once you have registered, I will email you a link to my calendar so you can choose your preferred time.

 Each 60-minute session is $100, and I request that payment be made in full at the first lesson.
-I accept cash, check, or card payment (card payments include a 3% processing fee).
+I accept cash, check, credit/debit cards, Apple Pay, and Google Pay.
 A 25% discount will be applied to each student in a sibling/friend group (2-4 students).

 I have put together a comprehensive list of only the absolutely essential tools you need to cook nearly anything.
-If you are headed to college and furnishing your own kitchen from scratch, you can stock it with equipment that will actually work (and last!) for around $500.
 These are the things I use on a daily basis that I have found to be reliable and easy to use.